JacobGrisham/YelpCamp/README.md

 |.			   |Javascript	|.		  	|.		    |Git	      	|.       	|

 ## ⚖️ Methodology
--	Developed app in [GoormIDE](https://ide.goorm.io/) to gain exposure to cloud-based IDE.
+-	Developed and maintina the app in [GoormIDE](https://ide.goorm.io/) to gain exposure to a cloud-based IDE.
 -	[Bootstrap 5](https://getbootstrap.com/) as the CSS framework to keep the UI simple and quick to build.
-Since the project loads Bootstrap, took full advantage of Bootstrap features such as [custom validation](https://getbootstrap.com/docs/5.0/forms/validation/) and [advanced login](https://getbootstrap.com/docs/4.0/examples/floating-labels/)
+Since the project loads Bootstrap, took full advantage of advanced Bootstrap features such as [custom validation](https://getbootstrap.com/docs/5.0/forms/validation/) for all forms and [animated form input](https://getbootstrap.com/docs/4.0/examples/floating-labels/) for the login and register pages.
--	[ExpressJS](https://expressjs.com/) as the Node.js application framework for its basic functionality.
-Some companies still use ExpressJS so it was important to implement it.
+-	[ExpressJS](https://expressjs.com/) as the Node.js application framework for its basic functionality to gain understanding of how to build the backend from scratch.
 -	[PassportJs](https://github.com/jaredhanson/passport) for the authentication and authorization.
 -	NoSQL database for the flexibility compared to a SQL database, [MongoDB](https://www.mongodb.com/) in particular because of its prevalence in the industry.
--	[Heroku](https://www.heroku.com/) for the CirceCI continous integration and development support.
-Application is kept awake from 6:00 a.m. to 11:59 p.m.
-PST with [Kaffeine](https://kaffeine.herokuapp.com/)
+-	[Heroku](https://www.heroku.com/) as the cloud hosting provider to gain experience with PaaS.
+Since I'm using the free tier, which normally causes the application to sleep after 30 minutes of inactivity, the application is kept awake from 6:00 a.m. to 11:59 p.m.
+PST with [Kaffeine](https://kaffeine.herokuapp.com/).
--	[Cloudflare](https://www.cloudflare.com/) for the free SSL certificate, which is needed for domain forwarding to [https://www.yelpcamp.app](https://www.yelpcamp.app).
+-	[Cloudflare](https://www.cloudflare.com/) as the Content Delivery Network to serve users outside of the U.S. with faster load times and for the free SSL certificate, which is needed for domain forwarding to [https://www.yelpcamp.app](https://www.yelpcamp.app).
 Cloudflare also offers improved security and performance over the defaults in Google Domains.
+-	[Inkscape](https://inkscape.org/) to create SVG illustrations from scratch to gain a deeper understanding of SVG.
+I don't plan on creating SVG graphics from scratch often, but now that I know how to do it, I can easily edit existing SVGs.
+If I'm unable to find an open-source SVG, now I can always create one exactly as needed.

 ## ⚙️ Features
 -	Login, sign-up, Admin role